jsfehler/stere/docs/splinter_fields.rst

   Clicks the element.

-.. _root:
-.. class:: stere.fields.Root()

-  A simple wrapper over Field, it does not implement a performer method.

-.. _text:
-.. class:: stere.fields.Text()

-  A simple wrapper over Field, it does not implement a performer method.

 Location Strategies
 -------------------
 .. _location_strategies:

-These represent the way a locator will be searched for.
+These represent the way a locator can be searched for.

-By default, the strategies available are:
+By default, the strategies available with Splinter are:

 - css
 - xpath